hitsthings/dragonfjord-puzzle-solver/README.md

 I just bought [this awesome puzzle](https://www.dragonfjord.com/product/a-puzzle-a-day/) and have been enjoying it along with my sons.

 Some days are easy, but other days can be extremely hard to solve!
 As a fun project with the kids and an escape hatch when we need one, together we wrote this command-line solver.
-Requires Node 16 and will only give you the answer for today, but that's easily tweaked in code.
+Requires Node 16.

 ## Usage